-Turn up your nose to the likes of Ikea, Fantastic or Freedom Furniture and Domain because the sophisticated gentleman, the glorious bastard, the suave don cannot (will not) surround himself and his abode with anything less than the best, most unique pieces of furniture available.
-The team at D’Marge has pounded the pavement to bring you the best Sydney furniture stores for all your sofa, chairs and table needs.
+Turn up your nose to the likes of Ikea, Fantastic or Freedom Furniture and Domain because the sophisticated gentleman, the glorious bastard, the suave don, cannot (and will not), surround himself and his abode with anything less than the best, most unique pieces of furniture available from Sydney’s best furniture stores.

 Macleay On Manning

-The A-list of interior design brands can be found within the trendy walls of Macleay on Manning.
+The A-list of interior furniture brands can be found within the trendy walls of Macleay on Manning.
 Looking for a classic leather sofa?
 No problem.
-Hoping to secure a more abstract piece, or classic pop art like a print from Andy Warhol?
+Hoping to secure a more abstract piece or a classic pop art print from Andy Warhol?
 They’ve got it covered.

 Trick out your home with a table from German handcrafters e15, a retro George Nelson coconut chair, a few uber-cool stools from Sydney-designer Trent Jansen and a plush and sturdy handmade Scandinavian rug courtesy of Denmark’s Fabula Living.

 VAMPT Vintage Design

-Furniture is restored to investment standard and every one is original.
+Furniture is restored to investment standards and every one of them is original.
 Heavyweights and tongue-twisters alike adorn the gallery, such as Illum Wikkelsø, Charles & Ray Eames, Børge Mogensen, Hans Wegner and Grant Featherston.
 Showrooms in Brookvale and Newport offer smaller collections, but they are worth a visit if you’re in the area.

 Proudly designed and manufactured in Melbourne then sold from showrooms in Sydney, Brisbane and, of course, Melbourne, Jardan make furniture that lasts a lifetime while leaving minimal impact on the environment.
 Built on an ethos of utility, custom-made couches and beds sit alongside chairs and tables at the Rosebery showroom.

 Both modern and antique pieces get a look in, and if you’re lucky you may just discover a couple of genuine Kai Kristiansen dining chairs.
 In fact, the list of designers reads like a who’s who of interior design legends, from Greta Jalk and Eric Buch to Arne Vodder and Ole Wanscher.

-The services offered at Becker Minty almost outnumber the products inside its Potts Point bricks-and-mortar.
-Not only can you pop in and pick up a new jacket and a coffee table, you can enlist the interior design, personal styling, home decorating and bespoke catering teams for perfection in every aspect of your busy life.
+The services offered at Becker Minty almost outnumber the products inside its furniture store in Potts Point.
+Not only can you pop in and pick up a new jacket and a coffee table, but you can also enlist the interior design, personal styling, home decorating and bespoke catering teams for perfection in every aspect of your busy life.

 Minimalist chic meets masculine drama at Fred International, the importer of all things Scandinavian.
 A stable of eleven well-known and carefully chosen brands compete for space in the Rosebery establishment, with Karl Andersson and Swedese two of the frontrunners.
 The stark, yet serene warehouse space is decorated with lighting from Rubn and Secto, chairs by Fjordfiesta and Mitab, and a load of treasures from watches to candleholders.